f5devcentral/f5-agility-labs-cert/docs/class15/modules/module1.rst

 F5 Security products or official F5 trainings.
 Also this document is not intended to guarantee a passing grade on the exam.

-Notice that this is NOT an official F5 document and as such not supported by F5 Networks.
+Notice that this is NOT an official F5 document and as such *not* supported by F5.

 Introduction
 This Independent Study Guide is prepared using public F5 resources and other